+To cut a long story short: it seems as if Greeks are crazy for sunglasses.
 A mild mannered explanation for this obsession would be that Greece is blessed with the Mediterranean sun, and that people want to protect their eyes.
 But people are wearing sunglasses all year around.
-One can see them even on grayish wintery days on the streets, in public transportation, or in places such as banks, hospitals, supermarkets or shopping malls with their sun glasses.
+One can see them even on rainy winter days on the streets, in public transportation, or in places such as banks, hospitals, supermarkets or shopping malls with their sun glasses.

 I know, that’s a rather difficult question.
 You could say, well, they look more or less how all people look like.
 In order to be a little bit more precise you could say that people simply look like you and me.
 That they look like you and me is certainly not far away from the truth.
 The truth, however, is never comfortable.
 And therefore, another, and somewhat uncomfortable question comes up.
 It’s a question you might have never asked yourself before.
-Here it comes: please tell me if you could make a living just because you look like the way you do?
+Please tell me if you could make a living just because you look like the way you do?

 any cash for the way they look like.
 Hollywood stars and top models, on the other hand, are in comparison to you and me in an aesthetic paradise.
 They look really good.
 They are permanently surrounded by other good looking individuals.
 They get a preferential treatment wherever they go, and, last not least, they get filthy rich just for having a particular type of face.

-Therefore, one is on the right side of life if we do everything possible in order to look like all these adorable existences in fashion- and lifestyle magazines.
-I know, it’s not an easy thing to do.
-One has to invest some money to reach this level.
+Therefore, one is on the right side of life if one is doing everything possible in order to look like all these adorable existences in fashion- and lifestyle magazines.
+I know, it’s not an easy thing to look like a celebrity.
+One has to invest some money to reach this point.
 Nothing is for free in life.
-But I can assure you that even the most costly efforts combined with sky high credit card debts are rewarding at the end.
-Our time has come when we sit reasonably slim, fashionably dressed, with a shiny watch, a nice haircut, and flashy sun glasses in an expensive coffee shop.
+But I can assure you that even the most costly efforts combined with sky high credit card debts have a rewarding outcome at the end.
+Our real good time in this life has come when we sit reasonably slim, fashionably dressed, with a nice watch, an equally nice haircut and flashy sun glasses in a really expensive coffee shop.